coconauts/coconauts.github.io/_posts/2025-10-30-backup-internet-setup.markdown

 <img src="/images/posts/network_broken.png" alt="Broken network diagram" style="display: block; margin: 0 auto; text-align: center;">

-# 4G router to the rescue
+## Solution: the single responsibility principle

 There was a simple solution to all this: we purchased [a 4G router](https://www.amazon.com/dp/B07RM95YFC) to act as an Internet gateway, in stead of our regular fiber router.
 This router works by inserting a SIM card, and connects to the Internet via the 4G network, like smartphones do, but other than that it acts like any regular router.

-So just be swapping the entry router, we get to keep the rest of the network setup intact, and our house can keep business as usual during the outage.
+Because the responsibility of the main router in our case is limited to just be a dumb proxy for internet access, it's completely replaceable: we can choose to use the fiber or 4G router as Internet provider as the need arises.
+The rest of the network setup remains intact, and our house can keep business as usual during the outage with zero effort.

 <img src="/images/posts/network_fixed.png" alt="Fixed network diagram" style="display: block; margin: 0 auto; text-align: center;">